Mac at Work: Apple Business Manager Basics & Realistic Workflows

 You need both.

 ABM is the registration system; MDM is the control plane.
-Popular MDM solutions for medium to large businesses include:
+Evaluate your MDM implementation costs with our Managed IT Cost Calculator.

-- Jamf Pro – The industry standard for Mac management (enterprise pricing)
+- Jamf Pro – Industry standard for Mac management with enterprise-grade features

-- Mosyle – Competitive pricing, good for education and SMB
+- Mosyle – Competitive pricing, well-suited for education and small to medium businesses

 For Small Teams: Apple Business Essentials vs. Jamf Now

-If you have fewer than 50 devices, you likely don't need the complexity of enterprise tools.
+Organizations with fewer than 50 devices typically don't require enterprise-level complexity.
 Two streamlined options serve this market well:

 - Best for: Teams that want a single subscription for everything